v2sCollections/City-of-Dreams/README.md

 ### Features

-> 80+ Shops with hundreds of clothes, armour,cyberware, vehicles, jewellery and weapons added to the Alteier store these can be accessed in-game from any computer these include items from some of the most talented modders in the CP2077 community such as.
+> 100+ Shops with over 1500 pieces of Clothing, Armour,Cyberware, Vehicles, Jewellery and Weapons added to the Alteier store these can be accessed in-game from any computer these include items from some of the most talented modders in the CP2077 community such as.

 - [kweknexuss](https://www.nexusmods.com/cyberpunk2077/users/86973158)
 - [MONSTERaider](https://www.nexusmods.com/users/1630457)